 Thanks to all who voted for us

 And on the following day we reached our 1,000th call since the Group was started

-Receiving the Check 28th
+Receiving the Check 28th June Highlands

 From Left to right

 Penelope, Josh, Ron( coordinator), Simon, Roy (PRO), Alan Geere (Editor in Chief, Essex Chronicle Media Group)

 (thanks to Essex Chronicle and Mike their Photographer for the Picture)

 'The Four Parishes Ambulance First Responder Group' has been

 nominated for an award in the Bentwood Gazette / Essex Chronicle 'HEARTS of ESSEX' Award scheme 2012.

 We are a group of trained volunteers who work on a round the

 clock rota system, responding to life threatening 999 calls on behalf of

 the East of England Ambulance Service.
 To date, our small group have

 use the National NHShelplines and have

 a nominated "Flu Friend " ready

-remember to only call 999 for real Emergencies.
+only call 999 for real Emergencies.

 Save ambulances for real emergencies this